CH6832/movie-recommendation-system/README.md

     │   ├── ml_model_training.R - Script for training the machine learning model.
     │   ├── ml_model_validation.R - Script for evaluating the model and generating performance metrics.
     │   └── utils.R - Utility functions used across scripts.
-    ├── .RData - Stores the current workspace data for the project.
-    ├── .Rhistory - Command history for the R session.
-    ├── .Rprofile - R configuration settings for the project.
     ├── LICENSE - Project license file.
     ├── movie-recommendation-system.Rproj - R project file.
     ├── README.md - Project documentation in Markdown format.
-    ├── renv/ - Directory for managing R package dependencies.
     └── renv.lock - Lockfile for the R environment.

 ## Open the Project